-Figure 16 presents the pressure contour within a porous medium ($\alpha = 4 \times 10^{-12}$, $\varepsilon = 0.8$) following the motion of a porous airfoil.
+Figure 16 presents the pressure contour within a porous medium (α =4×10-12, ε =0.8) following the motion of a porous airfoil.
 Initially, when the airfoil is released (Fig. 16(a)), its velocity is zero, resulting in a continuous, coherent pressure contour both within and outside the porous medium.
 At this stage, the external pressure field enters the porous region in a "vertical" manner relative to the airfoil surface.
 However, as the airfoil encounters the Kármán vortex street, the pressure contour within the porous medium becomes discontinuous from the outflow field pressure contour (Fig. 16(b)).
 At the boundary of the porous medium, the external pressure field undergoes distortion to connect with the internal pressure field.
 The extent of this distortion is linked to the airfoil's velocity, reaching a peak as the airfoil attains its maximum displacement velocity (Fig. 16(c)), which coincides with the highest distortion of the surrounding pressure field.
 Once the airfoil moves away from the Kármán vortex street and loses its horizontal displacement velocity, returning to the incoming flow mode (Fig. 16(d)), the distortion in the pressure field decreases.
 This allows the external pressure field to once again enter the porous medium in a "vertical" manner.
-Figure 17 shows that
+Figure 17 shows that under high-permeability conditions, the porous medium has minimal impact on pressure field distortion.

-Fig. 17 Pressure cloud during motion of porous airfoil ($\alpha = 4 \times 10^{-9}, \varepsilon = 0.8$)
+Fig. 17 Pressure cloud during motion of porous airfoil ($\alpha = 4 \times 10^{-9}$, $\varepsilon = 0.8$)